Starting lineup: Volleyball

 Variations do exist – sometimes there will be two setters, or three outside hitters without a true opposite.
-Though the libero is typically announced with the starting lineup, the libero is not considered to be part of it, as the libero will replace one of the above players (typically a middle blocker, as teams will want to split their middle blockers, with one beginning in the front row) before the first rally.
+Though the libero is typically announced with the starting lineup, he or she is not considered to be part of it, as the libero will replace one of the above players (typically a middle blocker, as teams will want to split their middle blockers, with one beginning in the front row) before the first rally.